 - Pay close attention to your personal possessions at all times

-- If you're female, avoid travelling alone.
+- If you're a woman, avoid travelling alone.

 - Keep your car windows and doors closed and locked at all times, including when moving.
+Be alert when approaching traffic lights.

 - Secure your accommodation against intruders, including when you're in it.

 Commercial internet fraud is prevalent and often originates in West African countries.
-Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
+Criminals seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake government contract and extort money from individuals they have convinced to travel to Africa for a business opportunity.

 Bogus internet friendship, dating and marriage schemes operate from West Africa.
-These scams typically result from connections made through internet dating sites or chat rooms.
+These scams typically result from connections made through internet dating sites, social media or chat rooms.
 Once a virtual friendship develops, you'll typically be asked by your 'friend' or prospective marriage partner to send money to enable them to travel to Australia.
 In some cases the relationship is terminated with very little chance that any funds can be recovered.
 In other cases, foreigners are lured to Africa to meet their friend or prospective marriage partner and become victims of crime including kidnapping, assault and robbery.

 - Be wary of approaches from people you don't know.